 In I Am Because You Are, Gherdai Hassell creates a deliberate, living relationship with historic materials in order to give a voice to those who were silenced.
 In so doing, she reminds us that “Black people as the descendants of the slave trade exist more as a human accomplishment than the remains of human destruction.”

-This exhibition is sponsored by the Department of Culture with support from the Bermuda Arts Council and the Centennial Bermuda Foundation.
+The exhibition, which is sponsored by the Department of Culture with support from the Bermuda Arts Council and the Centennial Bermuda Foundation, is on display in the Watlington Gallery through to the end of September.